 She recalled that the Law on the Exercise of Rights from the Alimony Fund has been adopted, adding that amendments to the Law on the Prevention of Domestic Violence are being prepared, along with amendments to the Criminal Code and the Law on Criminal Procedure.

-These legal solutions send a clear message that violence will not be tolerated, the Minister emphasised, noting that this restores trust in institutions, ensures safety and protects victims.
+These legislative developments send a clear message that violence will not be tolerated, the Minister emphasised, noting that this restores trust in institutions, ensures safety and protects victims.

-Macura pointed out that the state has strived to economically empower women, in which it has largely succeeded this year.
+Macura pointed out that the state has strived to economically empower women, largely succeeding in the effort this year.